dnext-technology/lokumai-defect-solver-guide/docs/README.md

 ## System Overview

 Defect Solver is a bug localization system designed for large microservice architectures.
 It uses hierarchical natural language summaries of codebases to perform intelligent bug localization across multiple repositories.

+See the [High Level Diagram](drawio_diagrams/high-level-mcp.png) for a visual representation of the system components and data flow.

 ### Architecture